julieaberry/SItes/README.md

 To-do:

-..* Rewrite contact form - make the response modal.
+  *Rewrite contact form - make the response modal.
-..* rework main nav bar from static to active
+  *rework main nav bar from static to active

 Status: Live and In-progress